AnOctopus/sophisticated_palette/README.md

 ## 🎈 Let us know what you think! 🎈

-- TODO: Add links to feedback places
+- Snowflake internal feedback: Leave comments in `#feat-streamlit-testing` on Slack
+- External feedback: *link to be added*